- About Prayer

 Video: How Guardian Angels Actually Work with Fr.
 Mike

 In 1884 Pope Leo XIII had a vision of Satan claiming he could destroy the Church.
-The Pope was moved to compose the St. Michael the Archangel Prayer, which draws from Revelation 12 and other books of the Bible.
+The Pope was moved to compose the St. Michael Prayer, which draws from Revelation 12 and other books of the Bible.
 The prayer was included at the end of most Masses until 1964.

 Video: History of the Prayer to St. Michael